clairefro/obsidian-chat-cbt-plugin/README.md

 # ChatCBT

-An AI-powered Cognitive Behavioral Therapist plugin for [Obsidian](https://obsidian.md/)
+An AI-powered journaling assistant plugin for [Obsidian](https://obsidian.md/), inspired by cognitive behavioral therapy (CBT).

 ## Demo

-Chat with ChatCBT to help reframe negative thoughts and rewire your reactions to distressful situations ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).
+ChatCBT is a journaling assitant that prods you to reframe negative thoughts and rewire your reactions to distressful situations ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).

 ### Start chatting in a note